PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 In `src/schema/schema.graphql`:

-Create two `input` that defines arguments for mutation :
+Create two `input` that defines arguments for mutation:
  - `CategoryInput`: input fields for a new category
  - `ProductInput`: input fields for a new product